Manu Katché: Solo

-In 1991, Katché released his first solo album, It's About Time, largely in the rock genre, with guest musicians like Daniel Lanois, David Rhodes, Peter Gabriel, David Sancious, Branford Marsalis and Sting.
+In 1991, Katché released his first solo album, It's About Time, largely in the pop genre, with guest musicians like Daniel Lanois, David Rhodes, Peter Gabriel, David Sancious, Branford Marsalis and Sting.
 His subsequent solo releases have all been jazz.
 He released his second solo album on 12 September 2005 entitled Neighbourhood, which features Jan Garbarek on saxophone, Tomasz Stańko on trumpet, Marcin Wasilewski on piano and Slawomir Kurkiewicz on double bass.
 His second ECM album, Playground was released in September 2007.
 In March 2010, Katché released Third Round, again on ECM.

 From 2003 to 2007, along with producer Dove Attia, composer André Manoukian and singer Marianne James, he was one of the four judges in the TV-show Nouvelle Star, the French version of the Idol series.
 He was the most feared judge for his wit and his severe judgment about the groove, rhythm and tempo of the singing contestants.

 Since January 2008, Katché has hosted the monthly program One Shot Not on Arte.

 In 2010 Katché composed the instrumental music for the six themed lands of the Belgian theme park Bellewaerde.
 An album, with the twelve compositions for the park, including music for the Mexican, western, Indian and Canadian areas, was sold in souvenir shops at the park.

 In August 2011 the album Rock the Tabla was released, featuring Manu Katché, Billy Cobham, A.R.
 Rahman, Hossam Ramzy and Omar Faruk Tekbilek.